Electrostatics/electrostatics.github.io/docs/pdb2pqr-examples.md

 #### Introduction

 <p>Interested users should read <a target="_blank" href="http://onlinelibrary.wiley.com/doi/10.1002/prot.20660/abstract">Li H, Robertson AD, Jensen JH.
 Very Fast Empirical Prediction and Rationalization of Protein pKa Values.
-Proteins, 61, 704-721 (2005)</a>. for a much more complete description and analysis of titration state assignment usingPROPKA.
+Proteins, 61, 704-721 (2005)</a>. for a much more complete description and analysis of titration state assignment using PROPKA.
 The examples here are taken from this paper.
 Nearly all of these examples can be reproduced using PDB2PQR/PROPKA, we give a single example here for demonstration purposes.</p>

 #### HIV-1 protease (1HPX)